On this page

 Tasmania

-The Department of State Growth’s Transport Safety & Investigation Officers will not be available to provide services from 23 December 2024 through 2 January 2025 (inclusive).
-This means that any activities requiring an escort as a condition of a permit or notice will not be able to meet this requirement and therefore cannot operate during this period, except in the case of an emergency.
+The Department of State Growth’s Transport Safety & Investigation Officers will be unavailable to provide services from 24 December 2025 through to 2 January 2026 (inclusive).
+As a result, any activities requiring an escort as a condition of a permit or notice will not be able to meet this requirement and therefore cannot proceed during this period, except in the case of an emergency.
+We encourage operators to plan ahead to avoid delays or disruptions to movements during this time.